opendocsg/slw-judgments-backfill/2003_SGHC_159/report.md

 Samad (one of the scouts) & s 147 3 years + 6 strokes

-17     The defence relied on the principles enunciated in _PP v Tan Kei Loon Allan_ [1999] 2 SLR 288 which I shall elaborate on later.
+17     The defence relied on the principles enunciated in _PP v Tan Kei Loon Allan_ <span class="citation">[1999] 2 SLR 288</span> which I shall elaborate on later.

 18     The prosecution submitted the following as aggravating factors: